-The College District shall have appropriate standards for evaluating student performance and for determining grades and graduation requirements.
-To the extent practical, procedures shall encourage and recognize academic excellence.
+Grayson College shall have appropriate standards for evaluating student performance and for determining grades and graduation requirements.

-The College District uses the following grading system:
+GC uses the following grading systems:

 - A The student demonstrates mastery of course content and meets course objectives.
 The grade of A is an exceptional grade attained by students demonstrating exceptional performance of college-level work. - B The student demonstrates mastery of course content and meets selected objectives.
 The grade of B is an above-average grade attained by students demonstrating above average performance of college-level work. - C The student demonstrates acceptable competency in coursework and meets selected course objectives.
 The grade of C is an average grade attained by students demonstrating the average performance of college-level work.
 Students with concurrent enrollment for high school and college credit must maintain a minimal grade of C in the course. - D The student demonstrates minimal performance in course work and does not meet course objectives.
 The grade of D is considered unsatisfactory in a student's major field of study, and this grade generally does not transfer. - F Failure.
-No credit is given for the grade of F. - I Incomplete.
+No credit is given for the grade of F. - Incomplete.
 The grade of "I" indicates that the student has a valid excuse for failure to complete the work required during the semester.
 Incomplete work should be completed within the regular term.
-Failure to remove an "I" during the succeeding regular term may result in an "F" being placed on the permanent record. - W Withdrew from course. - P Passing. - S Satisfactory.
-Used for non-degree courses. - U Unsatisfactory.
-Used for non-degree courses. - AU Audit.
-Used for audited courses.
+Failure to remove an "I" during the succeeding regular term may result in an "F" being placed on the permanent record. - W Withdrew from course - P Passing - S Satisfactory (used for non-degree courses) - U Unsatisfactory (used for non-degree courses) - AU Audit (used for audited courses)